 Additional Housing Options

 In corridor-style halls, men and women are assigned in clusters close to shared men’s or women’s bathrooms.
 This means that most halls house both men and women on each floor.
 In most suite buildings (in which students share a double bedroom and a common room), students choose a 4, 5, 6, or 8-person suite with a same-gender group.
-In Genesee Hall, Putnam Hall, and in the Saratoga Townhouses, groups may be mixed-gender, including (in double rooms) roommates selected by each other regardless of gender.
-No student is assigned to a gender-inclusive suite or townhouse, however, without requesting this option.
+In any suite of Genesee Hall, Putnam Hall, and in the Saratoga Townhouses, groups may be mixed-gender, including (in double rooms) roommates selected by each other regardless of gender.
+Additionally, beginning in Fall 2019, the "A" Quads of Allegany, Erie, Ontario, and Wyoming Halls will also become All-Gender housing options.
+No student is assigned to a gender-inclusive suite or townhouse, however, without requesting this option or indicating on their housing application they are comfortable with being placed there.

 Have questions regarding gender-inclusive housing?
 Please visit our frequently asked questions page.